Gross Misconduct: FAQs For Dismissing Staff

 You can also dismiss an employee immediately, or suspend them on full pay – as long as you follow a fair procedure.
 It is very important that you do investigate the issue and you give them a chance to respond before you decide to dismiss them.

-For example, many companies arrange a disciplinary hearing at this stage, and, thereafter, issue a formal letter confirming summary dismissal if the investigations confirm the behavior took place and was, indeed, gross misconduct.
+For example, many companies arrange a disciplinary hearing at this stage, and, thereafter, issue a formal letter confirming summary dismissal if the investigations confirm the behaviour took place and was, indeed, gross misconduct.

 Check out our full guide to staff disciplinary hearings right here.